‘We could be dead if it wasn’t for Luanne’: Amazon driver rescues baby and parents from Colorado fire - NewsBreak

 The family car had a dead battery, so Stanley’s husband ordered the bike pump so he could travel by bike.

 Like many parents with four-month-old babies, naps can be a survival staple.
 The family woke up around 11:12 a.m. on Thursday.
 That’s when Stanley smelled smoke.
-They went outside and saw flames and realized they had to leave immediately.Fire Marshal: Pine Bluff toddler dies after space heater ignites fire
+They went outside and saw flames and realized they had to leave immediately.No reported deaths in devastating fire that may have destroyed 1,000 homes in Boulder County

 After gathering a few things, they tried to find any neighbors that might be able to help, but everyone was gone.